1. Overview

 Common Mistakes to Avoid

-- ❌ Wrong: Using the total distance traveled along a slope for $\Delta h$ in the $E_P$ formula.
+- ❌ Wrong: Using the total distance traveled along a slope for in the formula.

 - ✓ Right: Write the formula out in full before substituting numbers to ensure no terms are missed.